 Back in 2002, New Zealand native, Lance Hohaia, catapulted into his professional rugby career at the early age of 19.
 Since his retirement (nearly three years ago), his transition back into the "real world" has come with its own unique set of ups and downs.
 Thankfully for him, his journey back to Grand Rapids with his family is proving to be a positive one.

 Rapid Growth: How did you feel when you first signed your contract with the New Zealand Warriors?

 Lance Hohaia: I was thrilled, obviously.
 I was still in high school at the time and it was literally a dream come true for me.
 I remember feeling overwhelmed with all of the attention that received; it was certainly a big change for this small town country boy.
 It was a very surreal experience thinking back now.

-RG: What significance does the Link has been hidden.
-Please Register to view. have in your career?
+RG: What significance does the Rugby World Cup have in your career?

 LH: Winning the World Cup is the highest honor in our sport.
 Every player and every rugby playing [in] every nation wants to win that trophy.
 It’s only held every four years, so it's similar to the Olympics where everyone has four years to plan and prepare for that opportunity.
 I was part of the team that won the Rugby League World Cup in 2008.
 Winning that particular tournament was easily the highest achievement in my sporting career.